01Failing to Respond to the RSVP

 04Failing to Extend the Handshake

-Bad Etiquette Scenario: With 10 minutes on your side before the presentation begins, you scan the room to quickly acknowledge colleagues and check if you recognize any specific customers (you failed to review the guest list that was sent to you in advance).
+Bad Etiquette Scenario: With 10 minutes on your side before the presentation begins, you scan the room to acknowledge colleagues quickly and check if you recognize any specific customers (you failed to review the guest list that was sent to you in advance).

 You walk past two or three clients wearing name badges and say hello to another corporate manager, shaking her hand.
-Then, you grab a plate of food and bottle of water.
+Then, you grab a plate of food and a bottle of water.
 With both hands full, you’re finally ready to say hello to a client.

 Etiquette Pro Tip: Nobody is interested in shaking your wet, clammy hand.
 Shake hands after you’ve properly eaten and washed.
-At this point, greet verbally and your client will understand.
+At this point, greet verbally, and your client will understand.

 05Failing to Make Introductions